MuratCKoc/PyBank-PyPoll/README.md

   -------------------------
   ```

-- [x] In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+- [x] In addition, my final script both print the analysis to the terminal and export a text file with the results.